 The app scans the user’s face, detecting the eye, cheek, and lip landmarks, and uses these as “placeholders” for the virtual application of the various possible makeup options.
 Thus, one can instantly try on lip, eye, and cheek makeup.

 It is possible to arm-swatch hundreds of eyeshadow pallettes, which makes it easy to quickly compare the shades.
-While allowing one to try 1000 foundations alone, the app allows applying a multitude of foundation, concealer, and lip shade combinations, - something infeasible to do conventionally.
+While enabling the user to try 1000 foundations alone, the app allows them to apply a multitude of foundation, concealer, and lip shade combinations — something infeasible to do otherwise.

-Furthermore, Sephora's app conveniently makes it possible to color-match one's makeup selection to the clothes they will be wearing, -no less than a magical wand to help ladies smarten themselves up comprehensively.
-Does it really have to be mentioned that the often frustrating and time-consuming quest for that only combination that sizes up to the occasion at hand is utterly revolutionized by the app, becoming a captivating pastime, a lot more likely to result in a good find?
+Furthermore, Sephora's app conveniently makes it possible to color-match one's makeup selection to the clothes they will be wearing — no less than a magical wand to help ladies smarten themselves up comprehensively.
+Does it really have to be mentioned that the often frustrating and time-consuming quest for that only combination that sizes up to the occasion at hand is completely revolutionized by the app, becoming a captivating pastime that is a lot more likely to result in a good find?

-The successful pioneering move by Sephora is a buoyant example of how Face and Image Recognition can benefit both the manufacturers of cosmetics and their consumers.
+The successful pioneering move by Sephora is a great example of how Face and Image Recognition can benefit both the manufacturers of cosmetics and their consumers.

 The Skin and Hair Care Niche

 Presently, there are several skin and hair care success stories that illustrate the usefulness and innovative potential of Image Recognition in the niche.
-The key distinction AI allows skin and hair care vendors to gain, is, seemingly, the same as in the rest of the industries under review, - the ability to create bespoke product combinations or, even, bespoke products, as such, for each particular customer.
+The key distinction AI allows skin and hair care vendors to gain, is, seemingly, the same as in the rest of the industries under review, - the ability to create bespoke product combinations or even bespoke products as such for each particular customer.
 While the latter is achieved through the use of Machine Learning algorithms and hefty skincare product ingredient databases (take the example of Proven), the former can best be done by employing Image Recognition.
-For example, Procter & Gamble’s brand Olay utilizes Machine Learning image processing algorithms to analyze user-submitted selfies and come up with tailored product purchase recommendations.
+For example, Procter & Gamble’s brand Olay utilizes Machine Learning image processing algorithms to analyze user-submitted selfies and provide tailored product purchase recommendations.

 Disclaimer: The present article reflects solely the subjective viewpoint of the SYTOSS Team on the topics, covered herein, and does not represent a guarantee or endorsement of any kind or an advice to buy or not to buy, or use or not to use any software or other product, service, or technology.